-Alexander K. Ognenovski II, JD, Associate Advisor
+By Alexander K. Ognenovski J.D.

 Natural disasters are nothing new, however, in light of the frequency and gravity of recent events, we have an acute awareness of the toll these occurrences take on the areas affected.
 The headlines are currently dominated with images of Wildfires causing rampant destruction on the West Coast, while hundreds of thousands of residents up and down the East Coast are still trying to recover from a series of brutal storms strong enough to wipe out entire communities.